AngelVlc/Anagrammer/README.md

 # Anagrammer

 A .Net Core 2.0 console application which given a text file containing one word per line, prints out all the combinations of words that are anagrams.
+The result could be ordered by word length or by number of words.

 ## Build the solution